-- Fill a thermos with hot chocolate, grab some cups, and drive around neighborhoods looking at Christmas lights and displays.
+- Fill a thermos with hot chocolate, grab some cups, and walk or drive around neighborhoods looking at Christmas lights and displays.

-Walk This World at Christmastime is a fantastic children’s book to add to your Christmas traditions around the world learning.
+Walk This World at Christmastime is a fantastic children’s book to add to your Christmastraditions book reading and Christmas around the world learning.

 (It’s so cool that I had to come back here and update this post after we got the book!)

-Each set of pages covers different countries and their traditions at Christmas … in lift-the-flap format!
+Each set of pages covers different countries and their traditions of Christmas … in lift-the-flap format!